szadycbr/V86-Voodoo/README.md

 # V86-Voodoo
 This is my Best of V86, its been long yourney.
 I replaced Bochs adapter with S3Trio64 from Dosobox and added 3DFX from mame, ohh boy, was that thing incomplette, now mostly working.
-Sadly I broke it and You need Http server or turn off COORS it browser. many games you can play, FM/OPL sound and MIDI works, still not perfect, timing is an issue, PCI bus had to be revamped And SeaBios also, so dont use other bios.
+Sadly I broke it and You need Http server or turn off COORS in browser. many games you can play, FM/OPL sound and MIDI works, still not perfect, timing is an issue, PCI bus had to be revamped And SeaBios also, so dont use other bios.
 Resident Evil 3 works surprisingly well, even hevy begin sequence is "acceptable" I decoupled most of the thing from time per frame, primarly IDE so i got some speed boost.